The Supermarket Model with Known and Predicted Service Times: Additional Related Work

-For single queues, Wierman and Nuyens look at variations of SRPT and SJF with inexact job sizes, bounding the performance gap based on bounds on how inexact the estimates can be \cite{WiermanNuyens}.
-Dell'Amico, Carra, and Michardi note that such bounds may be impractical, as outliers in estimating job sizes occur frequently; they empirically study scheduling policies for queueing systems with estimated sizes \cite{DCM}.
-We note \cite{DCM} points out there are natural methods to estimate job size, such as by running a small portion of the code in a coding job; we expect this or other inputs would be features in a machine learning formulation.
+For single queues, Wierman and Nuyens look at variations of SRPT and SJF with inexact service times, bounding the performance gap based on bounds on how inexact the estimates can be \cite{WiermanNuyens}.
+Dell'Amico, Carra, and Michiardi note that such bounds may be impractical, as outliers in estimating service times occur frequently; they empirically study scheduling policies for queueing systems with estimated service times \cite{DCM}.
+We note \cite{DCM} points out there are natural methods to estimate service time, such as by running a small portion of the code in a coding job; we expect this or other inputs would be features in an ML formulation.
 Recent work by Scully and Harchol-Balter have considered scheduling policies that are based on the amount of service received, where the scheduler only knows the service received approximately, subject to adversarial noise, and the goal is to develop robust policies \cite{scully2018}.
-Also, for single queues, many prediction-based policies appear to fit within the more general framework of SOAP policies presented by Scully et~al. \cite{scully2018also}.
+Also, for single queues, many prediction-based policies appear to fit within the more general framework of SOAP policies presented by Scully et~al.~\cite{scully2018also}.

+Works discussed above tackle the problem of evaluating when policies based on predicted service time are beneficial, in the sense that they outperform non size-based approaches.
+In the context of this study, we refer especially to works that evaluate analytically~\cite{mitz2019scheduling} and experimentally~\cite{dellamico2019scheduling} the scheduling policies we use; in particular, they find that PSPJF (referred to as SPTE in~\cite{dellamico2019scheduling}) is quite robust against service time estimation errors, being outperformed by non size-based approaches only in extreme cases of large estimation errors and high service time skew.

 Our work differs from these past works, in providing a model specifically geared toward studying performance with machine-learning based predictions in the context of the supermarket model.